caiteesmith/application-tracker/README.md

 # ApplicationTracker
-*A calm, personal way to track your job search.*
+*A local-first job application tracker built with Streamlit & SQLite.*

 ApplicationTracker is a lightweight Streamlit app that helps you log your job applications, track follow-ups and outcomes, and actually see your progress, all without spreadsheets, scattered bookmarks, or trying to remember whether you already applied somewhere.